 The parallels between the stories in Exodus and 2 Kings suggests a series of points.
 Worship arrangements have to be as mandated by Yahweh, and as mandated by Yahweh they exclude the making of images.
 They cannot have as key function the encouraging the people of God when they feel insecure or abandoned.
 The leadership of the people of God have to be wary of falling into the same practices as the nations that oppress the people of God.
 Ignoring such principles endangers the leadership of the people of God and endangers the ongoing relationship of the people of God with God.

-Josephus (e.g., Jewish War V.5.4) refers to it as a feature of the Second Temple, so the Chronicles reference would signify for people in Second Temple times that the temple that it knew corresponded at this point to the wilderness dwelling.

 Exodus and Deuteronomy share a portrayal of Yahweh as holding together a series of stances in relation to the waywardness of the people of God.
 One might put them as a series of questions.

+Read

 Is Yahweh to ignore their perversity?
 Is he to cast them off as his people and start again?
 Is he bound by his promises to them?
 Is he to treat their action as imperiling his covenant with them?
 Is he to discipline them in some severe fashion?
 Is he to yield to his servant’s intercession for them?
 Is he to modify the nature of his relationship with them?
 Can he incline to one action and then relent of it?

 The Exodus narrative makes clear that these questions stand in tension with each other, but that none can be dismissed.
 They are all proper questions that the audience of Exodus and Deuteronomy need to think about.

 Neither the story nor the page from Moses’s memoir in Deuteronomy speaks only of Yahweh’s action.
 They also note Moses’s role as mediator and intercessor.
 As Yahweh determines how to work with the contrary demands expressed in those questions, he does so in dialogue with Moses and using Moses as his agent.
 Moses’s role as mediator and intercessor in Exodus and Deuteronomy features in a telling image in Ps 106: Moses stands in the breach in front of Yahweh.
 The image implies that there is a gap in the city’s defenses through which the attacker may find his way into the city, but a brave warrior stands in the gap.
-Yahweh in his wrath is the attacker and Moses stands up to it (cf. Ezek 22:30).
+Yahweh in his wrath is the attacker and Moses stands up to him (cf. Ezek 22:30).
 Amos and Jeremiah compare with Moses as intercessor, and their vocation, too, is to seek to persuade Yahweh to relent (naham niphal).
 Sometimes they are successful, sometimes not, because they, too, are dealing with the reality of the pressures on Yahweh implied by the list of questions above.
 Different ones get priority at different times.

 Exodus 34: Covenant Renewal and Systematic Theology